sourav-biggboss/sample-product-crud/README.md

-# Sample Product Crud
+# Sample Product CRUD

 This project was generated with Angular CLI version 14.1.0.
-And Firebase for hosting and real time database. this is sample CRUD opreation with authantication
+And Firebase for hosting and real time database. this is sample Create Read Update Delete opreation with authantication

 ## Software Feature